|

 factors.
 But for non alternating formulae, the polynomial in the

-denominator comes from which we will call a
+which we will call a

 generating polynomial.
 Starting from that, a sufficient existance

-condition for a formula for is
+condition for a formula for

 that